canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 // Doing something else with My Neighbor Totoro
 ```

-Notice we wrote a debugging statement inside the `Where` method and we looped through the result twice.
+Notice we wrote a debugging statement inside the `Where` method, and we looped through the result twice.
 The output shows the debugging statements twice.
 One for every time we looped through the result.
 There was no caching whatsoever.
 The LINQ query was evaluated every time.

-Instead of expecting a LINQ query to be cached, we could use the `ToList` or `ToArray` methods to break the lazy evaluation and force the LINQ query to be evaluated only once.
+Instead of expecting a LINQ query to be cached, we could use the `ToList` or `ToArray` methods to break the lazy evaluation.
+This way, we force the LINQ query to be evaluated only once.

 ```csharp
 var movies = new List<Movie>